 Thinking about selling your multi-family property?
 Then you’d be wise to prepare your property for sale to get a quick sale at a higher price.
-We offer five tips for selling your unwanted multi-family property in Edmonton: update the parking area, add additional curb appeal, spruce up the common areas, keep the doors and locks in working order, and keep all your financial records in order to keep track of rental revenue and analyze the property’s return on investment or ROI.
+Sunrise Home Buyers offers you five tips for selling your unwanted multi-family property in Edmonton: update the parking area, add additional curb appeal, spruce up the common areas, keep the doors and locks in working order, and keep all your financial records in order to keep track of rental revenue and analyze the property’s return on investment or ROI.

 Repair the Parking Area